 I’ve also been reading.
-I had planned to read four books this month, but that was before I discovered the gargantuan size of the first two.
-Each was nearly 500 pages long, and when you work full time and want to build a writer’s life, there’s only so much you can consume in 30 days.
+I had planned to read four books this month, but that was before I discovered the gargantuan sizes of the first two.
+Each was nearly 500 pages long, and when you work full-time and want to build a writer’s life, there’s only so much you can consume in 30 days.
 I only finished the first two books, and I’ll just talk about those today and shift the remaining two to May reads.

 So, without further ado…

 American Wife, by Curtis Sittenfeld